Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Methodology: Additive Drift on Unbounded Continuous Domains

 The first hitting time is the number of iterations that the stochastic process requires to reach the target level $\target < \target_0$ for the first time.
 In our situation, $X_t = \norm{m_t - x^*}$ measures the distance from the current solution $m_t$ to the target point $x^*$ (typically, global or local optimal point) after $t$ iterations.
 Then, $\target = \epsilon > 0$ defines the target accuracy and $T_{\epsilon}^X$ is the runtime of the algorithm until it finds an $\epsilon$-neighborhood $\Ball(x^*, \epsilon)$.
 The first hitting time $T_{\epsilon}^X$ is a random variable as $m_t$ is a random variable.
 In this paper, we focus on the \emph{expected first hitting time} $\E[T_{\epsilon}^X]$.
 We want to derive lower and upper bounds on this expected hitting time that relate to the linear convergence of $X_t$ towards $x^*$.
 Such bounds take the following form: There exist $C_T, \tilde{C}_T \in \R$ and $C_R > 0$, $\tilde{C}_R >0 $ such that for any $0 < \epsilon \leq \beta_0$

 That is, the time to reach the target accuracy scales logarithmically with the ratio between the initial accuracy $\norm{m_0 - x^*}$ and the target accuracy $\epsilon$.
 The first pair of constants, $C_T$ and $\tilde{C}_T$, capture the transient time, which is the time that adaptive algorithms typically spend for adaptation.
 The second pair of constants, $C_R$ and $\tilde{C}_R$, reflect the speed of convergence (logarithmic convergence rate).
 Intuitively, assuming that $C_R$ and $\tilde{C}_R$ are close, the distance to the optimum decreases in each step at a rate of approximately $\exp(-C_R) \approx \exp(-\tilde{C}_R)$.
+While upper-bounds inform us about the (linear) convergence, the lower-bound helps understanding whether the upper bounds are tight.

-Alternatively, linear convergence can be defined as the property that: there exits $C > 0$ such that
+Alternatively, linear convergence can be defined as the following property: there exits $C > 0$ such that

-When we have an equality in the previous statement, we say that $\exp(-C)$ is the convergence rate. \footnote{The link between \eqref{eq:FHT_upper} and \eqref{eq:asymptot-lin-conv} can be easily understood.
-Assume a deterministic sequence satisfying \eqref{eq:asymptot-lin-conv} with a convergence rate $\exp(-C)$.
-Then for all $C'$ with $0 < C' < C$, there exits $\tau$ such that for all $t > \tau$
+When we have an equality in the previous statement, we say that $\exp(-C)$ is the convergence rate.